alexeysur/CatAPIViewer/README.md

 * And I made gallery with a list of photos and a separate screen to see them full-size.<br>
 </p>
 Limitations: <br>
-1. The application must have at least two different screens. <br>
+1. The application have only four different screens. <br>
-2. The application should not use third-party dependencies. <br>
+2. The application don't use third-party dependencies. <br>

 ## Getting Started